 Legal practitioners do not need to register.

-You or your company are unable to gain registration if you were a director of a company that was wound up to pay creditors in the last five years - including if you were a director six months before winding up started.
+You or your company can't be registered if you were a director of a company that was wound up to pay creditors in the last five years - including if you were a director six months before winding up started.

 Companies with more than one director must have a majority of directors who are registered conveyancers - at least two.
 If there are only two directors in the company, one must be a conveyancer.
 The other director shouldn't be directly involved in real estate sales processes: